ingridhoffman/Employee-Directory/README.md

 # Employee-Directory

 A simple browser based employee directory that can be viewed, sorted, and filtered by a user.
-Built on React framework.

 <img src="src/images/localhost_3000_.png" alt="app screenshot" width=90% />

-# User Story
+### User Story

 ```
 AS A user